-All contents of this publication are accurate as of July 1, 2010.
+All contents of this publication are accurate as of July 1, 2012.
 GCCC reserves the right to make changes at any time, due to any circumstances, and/or in order to carry out its mission, without prior notice and/or obligation.
 Changes are effective when made, unless otherwise specified.
 This catalog does not constitute a contract.

-STATEMENT OF NON-DISCRIMINATION/EQUAL OPPORTUNITY
+STATEMENT OF NON-DISCRIMINATION/EQUAL OPPORTUNITY EQUAL OPPORTUNITY

-EQUAL OPPORTUNITY Garden City Community College does not discriminate against applicants, employees or students on the basis of race, religion, color, national origin, sex, age, height, weight, marital status, sexual orientation, or other non-merit reasons, or handicap, nor will sexual harassment be tolerated, in its employment practices and/or educational programs or activities.
-Those concerned about the above should contact Cricket Turley, Garden City Community College, 801 Campus Drive, Garden City, KS 67846, 620-276-7611.
+Garden City Community College does not discriminate against applicants, employees or students on the basis of race, religion, color, national origin, sex: (including pregnancy), age (40 or older), disability, height, weight, marital status, sexual orientation, genetic information or other non-merit reasons, or handicap, nor will sexual harassment or retaliation be tolerated, in its employment practices and/or educational programs or activities.
+Those concerned about the above should contact Cricket Turley, Garden City Community College, 801 Campus Drive, Garden City, KS 67846, 620-276-9574.

+ADA/EQUAL ACCESS

-ADA/EQUAL ACCESS Garden City Community College is complying with the Americans with Disabilities Act, and is committed to equal and reasonable access to facilities and programs for all employees, students and visitors.
+Garden City Community College is complying with the Americans with Disabilities Act, and is committed to equal and reasonable access to facilities and programs for all employees, students and visitors.
 Those with ADA concerns, or who need special accommodations, should contact Kellee Munoz, Garden City Community College, 801 Campus Drive, Garden City, KS 67846, 620-276-9638.